Texel sights & activities in our Texel travel guide

 Tips for Texel sights & activities:

+Arrival by plane, bus or train*.
 KLM and Lufthansa fly to Amsterdam.
-From there it goes by train and bus to the ferry station in Den Helder.
-However, we traveled by car to Den Helder and then from there with the ferry crossed over to the island.
-Do you like to take more time on your journey?
-Then we recommend one Road trip through the Hanseatic cities in Holland.
+From there you can then take a rental car, train or bus to the ferry station in Den Helder.
+However, we traveled by car to Den Helder and from there we took the ferry to the island.
+Do you take the How to get there like more time?

 Texel sights & activities